riccim94/ASCATCATA/README.md

 The ASCATCATA package offers a main function to apply an ASCA decomposition on datasets from dynamic sensory analysis and offers a set of functions to plot, interpret, and validate the results of the analysis.
 The decomposition applied consists of assuming a Gaussian distribution after applying a unit scale normalization to the interval considered.
 The decomposition is applied for each combination of unit of time and, when available, sensory attributes asked.

-The package offers a set of function to analyze three different kinds of dynamic sensory analysis:
+The package offers a set of functions to analyze three different kinds of dynamic sensory analysis:
 * asca_ti: To analyze data from Time Intensity (TI) analysis
 * asca_tds: To analyze data from Temporal Dominant Sensation (TDS) analysis.
 * asca_tcata: To analyze data from Temporal Check All That Apply (TCATA) data.